 Intra-ethnic Favoritism: Decision makers (who are disproportionately drawn from more powerful groups) may wish to provide resources to members of their own group.
 This may be because they have some preference for co-ethnic welfare, face social sanctions when they exclude their own coethnics or tend to attribute positive qualities to members of their own group.
-All of these have some support from the experimental literature on discrimination and interethnic interaction, which has shown that subjects tend to prefer coethnics in contexts such as voting, even when they are not familiar with the candidate Adida (2015).
-However, one can obtain a similar predictions from an purely rationalistic theory.
+All of these have some support from the experimental literature on discrimination and interethnic interaction, which has shown that subjects tend to prefer coethinics in contexts such as voting, even when they are not familiar with the candidate Adida (2015).
+However, one can obtain a similar prediction from a purely rationalistic theory.
 In many countries, ethnicity is closely associated with parties and the political system, and politicians use their ethnic identity as a way of getting votes.
 In Chandra's (2007) influential formulation, in such a system ethnicity serves as a tool for distributing goods to supporters, by serving as a visible signal of political affiliation.
-This echoes other findings on the association between ethnic politics and clientelism Kitschelt and Wilkinson (2007), and broader theories of the relationship between voter choice and distribution (Dixit and Londregan, 1996).
+This echoes other findings on the association between ethnic politics and clientelism Kitschelt and Wilkinson (2007), broader theories of the relationship between voter choice and distribution (Dixit and Londregan, 1996), and Singh and vom Hau's (2016) emphasis on the importance of "political survival considerations" in structuring responses by state officials to ethnic mobilization.